 Fonts are dispensing points which have an integral tap built into the design rather than a separate Tap & Bracket attached to a cowl or advertising display.
+Non-branded fonts (single generic towers can also be used).

 For specific brand variations see 'Brand Specific' documentation.
 All fonts must be installed as per the Brand Owners specification.